canonical/wazuh-dashboard-operator/docs/index.md

 is a component for analyzing and visualizing security data data based on [OpenSearch](http://opensearch.org/).
 Consequently, this charm is a  [Charmed OpenSearch Dashboards](https://github.com/canonical/opensearch-dashboards-operator) fork.

+When deployed and integrated with the [Wazuh Server charm](https://charmhub.io/wazuh-server), the Wazuh Dashboard charm expands the capabilities that the OpenSearch Dashboards charm would provide.
+See the Server charm's documentation for more details.

 For the complete documentation, refer to [upstream](https://charmhub.io/opensearch-dashboards).

 ## Project and community